Ilydocus/feed4food/README.md

 ```

-There are several ways to deploy the web application.
+There are several ways to deploy the web application: Docker and local deployment.
+In this README, I will only cover the Docker deployment.

 ### Docker deployment